Hiroko.

 And then the world goes white.

-Diasporic writers originating from South Asia and the Indian subcontinent are now sweeping the world.
-Kamila Shamsie, a Pakistani author educated in the USA and living in London, follows in the footsteps of Khaled Hosseini and others, as she writes about Afghanistan and Pakistan to a European and American audience.
-Her newest novel, Burnt Shadows, has already become a phenomenon.
+Diasporic writers originating from South Asia and the Indian subcontinent are sweeping the world.
+Kamila Shamsie, a Pakistani author educated in America and living in London, follows in the footsteps of Khaled Hosseini and others, as she writes about Afghanistan and Pakistan to a European and American audience.
+Her most recent novel, Burnt Shadows, has already become an international phenomenon.

 Shamsie is a great storyteller and an ambitious writer.
-Her novel manages to cover the atomic bomb in Nagasaki in 1945, the independence and partition of India in 1947, the rise of the mujahideen in Pakistan and Afghanistan in the 1980s, and finally New York and the September 11 attacks in 2001 and the start of the war in Afghanistan.
+Her novel manages to cover the atomic bomb in Nagasaki in 1945, the independence and partition of India in 1947, the rise of the mujahideen in Pakistan and Afghanistan in the 1980s, and finally the 9/11 attacks in New York and the beginning of the war in Afghanistan.
 The one character who is present during all these historical turning points is Hiroko, a Japanese woman who escapes Nagasaki and comes to India to witness the last moments of British colonial rule.

 Kamila Shamsie: Burnt Shadows.
 Bloomsbury.
 2009.